The Revolutionary War is over, and Cornelius Harnett’s widow sells off tracts of the family estate known as Poplar Grove…

 In 1795, James Foy, Jr., son of Captain James Foy, Sr. of Onslow County, who also served with Colonel Henry Rhodes at Moore’s Creek Battlefield, has just purchased 628 acres of land from Francis Clayton, who had purchased the land in 1784 from the recently widowed, Mary Harnett, wife of Cornelius Harnett.
 The acreage is located on Topsail Sound in New Hanover County, including the northern banks of Figure Eight Island.

-James Foy, Jr., newly married to Henrietta Rhodes of Onslow County, and daughter of Colonel Henry Rhodes, built the couple’s home close to the sound to more easily transport goods via boats and water barges to the port of Wilmington, since the arduous trip by road took about twelve hours round trip.
+James Foy, Jr., newly married to Henrietta Rhodes of Onslow County, and daughter of Colonel Henry Rhodes, occupied this second home of Cornelius Harnett, whom he referred in letters and diaries, as Poplar Grove.
+The home’s location, close to the sound, allowed the couple’s enslaved to more easily transport goods via boats and water barges to the port of Wilmington, since the arduous trip by road took about twelve hours round trip.

-Joseph Mumford Foy pioneered peanut production in antebellum coastal North Carolina.
-On nearby Porters Neck Plantation, planter, Nicholas Nixon and his workers invented a steam-powered thresher, making the peanut crop more profitable for area planters.
+Joseph Mumford Foy is credited with pioneering peanut production in antebellum coastal North Carolina; however, his skills were in management rather than production – peanuts were considered a “slave food” and their cultivation was the genius of the Foy’s enslaved as well as the enslaved of nearby Porters Neck Plantation.
+Planter and enslaver, Nicholas Nixon, and his enslaved invented a steam-powered thresher, making the peanut crop more profitable for area planters.
 Both Foy and Nixon wrote numerous articles on scientific farming and peanut cultivation.

 ‘… goodness how delicious, … eatin’ goober peas …’